Reinvigorate your love for running with these top 10 reasons that pounding the pavement is a great activity for any athlete.

 When you exercise, your heart pumps more quickly, strengthening all of your cardiac muscles.
 Similarly, your lungs expand and contract at faster rates during exercise, which forces your respiratory system to become more powerful.

 Good cardiorespiratory health can prevent heart disease, lower your cholesterol, prevent type 2 diabetes, increase lung capacity, and boost your overall immune system.
 The better your cardiorespiratory health, the more fit and in shape you’ll be.
-Running a mile every day is an excellent way to keep your heart and lungs working at full capacity—so lace up.
+Running a mile every day is an excellent way to keep your heart and lungs working at full capacity.
+Good motivation, right?

 2. Kick Depression

 Ever heard of a runner’s high?
 Exercising releases hormones in your brain called endorphins, which are the “feel good” chemicals proven to increase your mood and lower your perception of pain.
-When you run, your noggin is flooded with endorphins that can drastically improve your levels of happiness.
-If you’ve ever experienced overwhelming elation at the end of a glorious run, you know what we’re talking about.
+When you run, you’re flooded with endorphins that can drastically improve your levels of happiness.
+If you’ve ever experienced overwhelming elation at the end of a glorious run, you know what we mean.

 Numerous studies have shown that people suffering from depression, severe anxiety, and other mental health problems can reap the rewards of running.
 In fact, regular aerobic exercise (AKA running) can be just as effective as antidepressant medication!
 While it isn’t a cure for everyone, it most certainly can benefit anyone.
 Running just one mile each day is a fantastic natural mood enhancer and can help depression patients see the light on the other side.